 Here’s the technical explanation:

-Bio-electrical Impedance Analysis (BIA) measures the impedance or resistance to the flow of a safe, low-level electric current through the body fluids contained mainly in the lean and fat tissue.
+Body composition analysis (Bio-electrical Impedance Analysis) measures the impedance or resistance to the flow of a safe, low-level electric current through the body fluids contained mainly in the lean and fat tissue.
 Impedance is low in lean tissue, where intra-cellular and extra-cellular fluid and electrolytes are primarily contained, but high in fat tissue.
 Impedance is thus proportional to body water volume (TBW).
 In practice, a small constant current, typically 400 uA at a fixed frequency, usually 50 kHz, is passed between electrodes spanning the body and the voltage drop between electrodes provides a measure of impedance.
 Prediction equations, previously generated by correlating impedance measures against “gold standard” estimates of Total Body Water (TBW) such as deuterium dilution, may be used subsequently to convert a measured impedance to a corresponding estimate of TBW.
 Lean body mass is then calculated from this estimate using an assumed hydration fraction for lean tissue (NOTE: Bodystat is unique in using their own regression equation for this calculation and not the assumed 73.2% used by other manufacturers).

 Fat mass is calculated as the difference between body weight and lean body mass.